facebook/sapling/README.md

 Using as a largefiles replacement
 ---------------------------------

 remotefilelog can theoretically be used as a replacement for the largefiles extension.
 You can use the `includepattern` setting to specify which directories or file types are considered large and they will be left on the server.
-Unlike the largefiles extension, this can be done without converting the server repo, and only the client configuration needs to specify the patterns.
+Unlike the largefiles extension, this can be done without converting the server repository.
+Only the client configuration needs to specify the patterns.

-The include/exclude settings haven't be extensively tested, so this feature is still considered experimental.
+The include/exclude settings haven't been extensively tested, so this feature is still considered experimental.

 An example largefiles style client configuration: